 The purpose of this essay, consequently, is to outline some things that you can do, from cultivating a practice of intercultural competency to intervening in the event that you are witness to a racist attack on an Asian person or group.
-Herein, you will also learn what I discovered from my contact with the good people at the Austin Police Department, plus you will find links to further resources for all readers, not just for those of us who are in Austin, Texas.
+Herein, you will also learn what I discovered from my contact with the good people at the Austin Police Department (and there are good people there), plus you will find links to further resources for all readers, not just for those of us who are in Austin, Texas.
 My focus is mainly on preparing yourself to respond appropriately to racist harassment in public and, in response to an incident, to be clear and safe with whatever may be your level of intervention.
 However, what you will read here may also encourage you to be more aware of how social media and other venues contribute to this growing problem.
 And that’s important too.
 What people produce and/or consume on social media does bear fruit and does merit critical thought.

 Wherever you are and however this subject touches you, one thing remains constant.
 To wit: now more than ever, knowledge is power, and the more you know, the better you are able to contribute in a respectful and meaningful way.